-Should I consider Veterinary Telemedicine Care For My Dog?
+4 Reasons To consider Veterinary Telemedicine Care For Your Dog.

 Have you ever faced a situation where you need a vet consultation for your pet? or some situation where you are in no position to get out of your house to the vet for a one-to-one consultation?
 Contemporary veterinary telemedicine has bridged the gap between vets and pet owners regarding the well-being of our pets.
 But one of the biggest questions I often hear from my fellow pet parents or caregivers is that online vets are untrustworthy, which raises the question, is a virtual vet worth it?